travlr-archived/CodeDepot/README.rst

 The artist Bob Dylan, once titled a song "Everything is Broken".
 We take that notion and consider it in reference to the conventions in today's software usage, sales, production and execution.
-A participant can find inefficiencies and un-warranted complexities practically everywhere in today's environment.
+A participant can find inefficiencies and unwarranted complexities practically everywhere in today's environment.
 We ask the reader to take a moment and think of their own experiences with software.
 Have you ever found yourself frustrated?
-Have you ever considered some aspect overly complicated, un-intuitive or in-flexible and thought to yourself "it shouldn't have to be this way"?
+Have you ever considered some aspect overly complicated, unintuitive or inflexible and thought to yourself "it shouldn't have to be this way"?

 An end-user of software might have thought of how hard it is to get familiar with a